What Does "Likelihood of the Training Data" Actually Mean?

 Assuming examples are independent (i.i.d.)Independent and Identically Distributed: each training example is drawn from the same distribution and doesn’t affect other examples.
 This means knowing one example tells us nothing about another., the standard assumption in supervised learning, the likelihood of the dataset is:

-Likelihood is therefore a function of the parameters, not a probability distribution over them.
+Likelihood is a function of the parameters, not a probability distribution over them.

 Why Likelihood Is Evaluated on Already-Seen Data

-This is the conceptual sticking point for many of us.
-We’re not predicting the past.
-We’re doing model evaluationAssessing how well our model’s predictions align with reality.
+Evaluating likelihood on already-seen data is not about predicting the past; it is model evaluationAssessing how well our model’s predictions align with reality.
 We’re measuring the model’s quality, not making new predictions..

 The question being asked is: “If my model were the true data-generating processThe underlying mechanism that produces our data.
 We assume there’s some true process creating input-output pairs, and we’re trying to approximate it with our model.
 This also means, we choose a probabilistic model that assigns probabilities to outputs given inputs, and we tune its parameters to agree with observed data., would it consider the observed labels plausible?”